-PLEASE NOTE: The Summer Workshop is only open to students who use The One Year Adventure Novel under a valid license.
+PLEASE NOTE: The Summer Workshop is only open to students 13 or older who use The One Year Adventure Novel under a valid license.
 Your curriculum license number is required to register.

 IMPORTANT: This is a peanut-free event.